ms1498/groupSoftwareProject/technical_documentation.md

+# Project structure
-Here's info on the structure of the project.
-Most of it is in app/, but generators.py and algorithms.py are in the mysite directory, where the justification is that they don't have any references to the frontend in them.
-Many of the files are quite self explanatory in their function but they will be listed here: app/*.html - HTML files for different pages. app/\__init__.py - Django needs this. app/admin.py - registers database models so that the admin panel can manipulate them.
+Most code is stored in the `app/` directory, but generators.py and algorithms.py are in the mysite directory, since they are purely backend modules.
+While the purpose of code can be determined from docstrings, a summary of each file is as follows: app/*.html - HTML files for different pages. app/\__init__.py - Django needs this. app/admin.py - registers database models so that the admin panel can manipulate them.